Is my boat covered under my homeowners policy or do I need a separate policy?

 It is against federal law for a recreational boat operator to have a blood alcohol content higher than .08

-and for other vessel operators to have a BAC of more than .04 percent.
+percent, and for other vessel operators to have a BAC of more than .04 percent.
 State laws apply for boaters in

 waters within state geographical boundaries.